catherineisonline/all-projects-directory/README.md

 - <a href="https://github.com/catherineisonline/travel-with-catherine">Travel with Catherine<a/> - photography portfolio made with HTML, Tailwind & React

 ## U <a id="u"></a>
-- <a href="https://github.com/catherineisonline/url-shortening-api-frontendmentor">URL shortener<a/> - url shortening landing page made with HTML, CSS, Vanilla JavaScript & API
+- <a href="https://github.com/catherineisonline/url-shortening-api-frontendmentor">URL shortener<a/> - URL shortening landing page made with HTML, CSS, Vanilla JavaScript & API
-- <a href="https://github.com/catherineisonline/useful-resources">Useful resources<a/> - a collection of different useful tool
+- <a href="https://github.com/catherineisonline/useful-resources">Useful resources<a/> - a collection of different useful tools

 ## W <a id="u"></a>
 - [Weather Now](https://github.com/catherineisonline/weather-now) - Weather Now is a simple project that utilizes a weather API to display the current weather conditions of a specified location